-5 Tax as a percentage of US GDP was 26% in 2016, well below the OECD average of 34%.
+5 Tax as a percentage of US GDP was 26% in 2016, well below the Organisation for Economic Co-operation and Development (OECD) average of 34%.
 Over the past 50 years this percentage has increased by just 2% for the US but by 9% on average for the OECD.